GenericMappingTools/gmt/doc/rst/source/api.rst

 This *may* have the side-effect that your input array is modified by the module, especially if the module writes the results to a netCDF grid file.
 If that is a price you are willing to pay then you can add GMT_IS_REFERENCE to the ``direction`` argument and we will pass the array internally to avoid duplicating memory.
+For output it is best to pass GMT_IS_REFERENCE as well.

 Import from a virtual file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~